Ianokane1/pawfectionparlour/README.md

 All Pages:
 TEST            | OUTCOME                          | PASS / FAIL
 --------------- | -------------------------------- | ---------------
 Home page | When clicking the "home" button in the navigation bar, the browser redirects me to the home page.
-The is active styling will appear as the home button has a red background. | PASS
+The active styling will appear as the home button has a red background. | PASS
 Services page | When clicking the "Services" button in the navigation bar, the browser redirects me to the services page. | PASS
 Contact page | When clicking the "contact" button in the navigation bar, the browser redirects me to the contact page. | PASS Book now page | When clicking the "book now" button in the navigation bar, the browser redirects me to the book now page.| PASS